bluebycode/marshmallows/auth/README.md

 If you have already met the requirements, you will need to define some environment variables, set up the database and install the dependencies (gems):

-First of all, create a `.env` file with the following variables and the values needed for connecting to a local database, the port for this app server and the web service
+First of all, create a `.env` file with the following variables and the values needed for connecting to a local database, the port for this app server and the web service.
+The last two variables are required for the customization of expiration dates.

 ```
 MYSQL_USER="..."
 MYSQL_PASS="..."
 PORT=...
 WEB_URL="..."

+USER_TOKEN_EXPIRATION_MINUTES=...
+AGENT_TOKEN_EXPIRATION_MINUTES=...
 ```

 Install the required gems